Menu

 Divisions: Future Energy and Industry Systems; Energy, Transport and Climate Policy; Sustainable Production and Consumption; Circular Economy

-Management Board: Prof. Dr. Manfred Fischedick (Scientific Managing Director), Michael Dedek (Administrative Managing Director)
+Management Board: Prof. Dr. Manfred Fischedick (President and Scientific Managing Director), Michael Dedek (Administrative Managing Director)

 Wuppertal Institut für Klima, Umwelt, Energie gGmbH